wlsf82/protractor-helper/README.md

 #### How do I know that my code still works?

-You will know that you have solved all issues when no warnings are shown in the console, like this:
+You will know that you have solved all issues when no warnings are shown in the console, like the one below:

 ```
 Protractor-helper warning: Function 'getBodyElementFromCurrentBrowserOrBrowserInstance' will be deprecated in version 4.0.0!
 [Read more on www.npmjs.com/package/protractor-helper#preparation-to-next-major-version]